HalikarnasModulerEgitimRobotu-HAMER/HAMER_mini/README.md

 Requirements:

-- In order for the sensors to work properly, "gazebo_ros_pkgs" files must be downloaded.
+- In order for the sensors to work properly, "gazebo_ros_pkgs" files must be downloaded to your workspace.

-        $ cd ~/hamer_mini/src
         $ git clone https://github.com/ros-simulation/gazebo_ros_pkgs.git -b melodic-devel

 ----------------------------------------------------------------------------------